info at wahahanihongo.com

 Does every teacher at WAHAHA possess teaching license for Japanese?

 Yes, not only every teacher has a license for teaching Japanese, some also speak English and therefore when needed, English explanation may be provided.
-For Taiwanese students, you may ask the Taiwanese staff for help.?
+For Taiwanese students, you may ask the Taiwanese staff for help.

 How does WAHAHA make students feel less nervous about studying abroad?

-With little confidence in their Japanese ability, applicants tend to put the fact whether a Taiwanese staff exists when choosing their schools.
+With little confidence in their Japanese ability, applicants tend to put the fact whether a English and Chinese speaking staff exists when choosing their schools.
 WAHAHA does have staff can assist you in English, so there is no need to worry about any problems in communication.
 As a result, there are more and more applicants from around the world.
 Currently, there are several students enrolling in our two to three month program and other than that, we receive more and more inquiries about working holidays in Japan.
 As of now, WAHAHA is the only school in Fukuoka that has a staff who can correspond in Chinese, English, and Korean.

 What nations are the students at WAHAHA from?

 Anyone who holds a sight-seeing visa is able to become a student at WAHAHA.
 Students at WAHAHA are from various of countries in the world.
-For example: Taiwan, Korea, and Indonesia in Asia; the US, and Canada in North America; the UK, France, Germany, Switzerland, Spain, Denmark, Turkey, Belgium in Europe; Australia and New Zealand in Oceania.?
+For example: Taiwan, Korea, and Indonesia in Asia; the US, and Canada in North America; the UK, France, Germany, Switzerland, Spain, Denmark, Turkey, Belgium in Europe; Australia and New Zealand in Oceania.

 About remittance, do we have to pay the full amount in once or can we make down-payment first and pay the rest of the amount after we arrive to school?

-Basically, school allows both in the method of remittance (as for separate payments, we ask it to be done in twice - 10% down-payment and 90% for the remaining).
+Basically, school allows both in the method of remittance (as for separate payments, we ask it to be done only in two payments - 10% down-payment and 90% for the remaining).
 However banks charge handling fees (4000 yen and plus another 3000 yen IF it has to go through a third-party bank for every remittance).
 Therefore, we ask the students to take into consideration when paying due to expensive bank handling fees.

 Basically, remittance is asked to be done two weeks before the classes start.
 For curriculum, students can choose their main classes before-hand and add additional classes if they wish to after arriving to school.
 For accommodation, as we need to make arrangements, we recommend you to make your decision and reservation before-hand.
 There had been cases where students need to change or make sudden reservations.
 In situations like that, school will do its best to cooperate.
 However, please note that the result will depend on real-estate circumstances.
 Please inform us two weeks in advance and/or as soon as you know that you have to change your itinerary in order to avoid cancellation fees.
 If you have to cancel after your payments, the school will claim 10% of your payment, collect the remittance handling fee and then refund the remaining amount to you.
 (Please feel free to consult with our staffs through e-mails if you are making any changes and/or cancellation).